 - Even the latest Bible versions tell us that Jesus was nailed in the “hands.
 But the image of the Shroud correctly shows us a medical truth: He was nailed through the “space of Destot” in the wrist, because a nail in the soft flesh of the hand could not support the weight of a man.
 The Greek word cheir can be translated as “hand,” “wrist,” or “forearm.

 - A nail through Destot’s “space” in the wrist will damage the median nerve, causing the thumb to bend sharply in the palm.
 The man’s thumbs on the shroud were also invisible.

-Just as there are scholars who are convinced that the canvas is authentic, there are others who believe we are dealing with a clever forgery.
-They also have good arguments to support their contention:
+Just as there are scholars who are convinced that the canvas is authentic, there are others who think the shroud is a fake.
+They also have good arguments:

 - The likeness is a negative image and can be recreated by simply making a bas-relief.

 - The likeness of Christ is that of the thin, bearded man who appears in many religious works of art shows that the medieval artist used the accepted image of Christ when creating the canvas.